Cicadas Lifespan: How Long Do Cicadas Live?

 Depending on the species or variety of cicada, a mother cicada will lay roughly 500 eggs.

-Adult cicadas are fully formed after a great deal of time.
-This will depend on the cicada species or variety, but some cicadas spend 10-15 years as nymphs before emerging from the earth’s soil to metamorphose into a fully formed adult.
+Adult cicadas are fully formed after spending many years as nymphs.
+This will depend on the cicada species or variety, but some cicadas spend 10 to 15 years as nymphs before emerging from the earth’s soil to metamorphose into a fully formed adult.

-Some cicadas are only adults for a few weeks, enough time to lay more eggs and begin their species again.
+Some cicadas are adults for only a few weeks, just enough time to lay more eggs and continue their species.
 Once the summer season ends, most adult cicadas will die.
-However, they live long lives underground before their transformative process!
+However, they live long lives underground before their transformative process.

 How Does the Cicada Life Span Compare to Locusts?